-PSA: You’re An Apex Fucking Predator
+1. Remember: You’re An Apex Fucking Predator

-One of the most important aspects of the #Entrepreneur life is letting the unwashed masses know not only that you are super wealthy, but that you earned that sixth shot of Don Julio over shaved ice in a chilled champagne glass being brought to you by that semi clad waitress who is definitely being extra nice because of your oh so charming personality!
+One of the most important aspects of the #Entrepreneur life is letting the unwashed masses know not only that you are super wealthy, but that you earned that sixth shot of Don Julio over shaved ice in a chilled champagne glass being brought to you by that semi-clad waitress who is definitely being extra nice because of your oh so charming personality!

-After all, everybody knows that poor people are lazy and afraid, whereas #Entrepreneurs are #motivated and #fearless!
+Everybody who is anybody knows that poor people are lazy and afraid, whereas #Entrepreneurs are #motivated and #fearless!